coderefinery/git-intro/content/archaeology.md

     Example (lines starting with "#" are only comments):

-    ```console
+    ```bash
-    $ # create branch called "older-code" from hash 347e6292419b
+    # create branch called "older-code" from hash 347e6292419b
     $ git switch --create older-code 347e6292419bd0e4bff077fe971f983932d7a0e9

-    $ # now you can navigate and inspect the code as it was back then
+    # now you can navigate and inspect the code as it was back then
-    $ # ...
+    # ...

-    $ # after we are done we can switch back to "main"
+    # after we are done we can switch back to "main"
     $ git switch main

-    $ # if we like we can delete the "older-code" branch
+    # if we like we can delete the "older-code" branch
     $ git branch -d older-code
     ```